To help us get nursery up and running quickly and efficiently please ensure you bring the following on your child’s first day of nursery.

 Following our settling in period drop off and collection times will be as follows.

 Groups will be organised by alphabetical order of surname.
-Parents will be informed of which group their child is in during the summer period.
+Parents will be informed of which group their child is in on their first day of nursery.

-The drop off and collection point is at the covered area at the rear of the nursery.
-Parents will not be permitted into the nursery building.
+The drop off and collection point is at the rear of nursery.

 Children must not arrive before their allocated time.